Safeguarding and the National Emergency Alert

 The government is rolling out a new Emergency Alert system.
 The alert will be sent to a mobile phone or tablet and used to let people know about emergency situations like severe flooding/fires/extreme weather/danger to life nearby.
 The alert will include a phone number or link to the GOV.UK website for more information on how to stay safe.

-What will happen when we get an alert?
+What will happen when we get the alert?

 The alert will be accompanied by a loud 10-second siren sound, the phone may vibrate or read out the alert.
 Click the YouTube video below to listen to the siren…

-What if the device does not have data, is on silent or cannot connect to Wi-Fi?
+What if the device does not have data, is on silent and cannot connect to WiFi?